Third Program – Making the Motor Spin

 6. Now we are going to work on the Main Loop portion of the program and introduce some new blocks:

-Fourth is the blue Motor Command block from the Motion category.
+Second is the light purple Oneshot block from the Logic category.

 First an If Else Then conditional block will be clicked into the Function block, select the Settings Icon to drag the mini Elseif onto the mini If.
 The Second block which will be the Get Motor Status Flag which should reference the Local slot, and get a faulted flag which returns true if there is a general module fault.
 Third place the Set Motor Operation block.
 This block will always be used in your motion programs as enable is required to be executed by your program logic before the motor connected to the selected Slot will be allowed to run.
 We will select Local motor drive in a Clear Faults operation.